physiozoo/physiozoo/docs/sections/tutorials/multilead_visualization.rst

 **Introduction**
 ----------------------

 **PhysioZoo** allows you to visualize several ECG channels in parallel.
-TThis can be use to facilitate the review of Holter recordings for example.
+This can be use to facilitate the review of Holter recordings for example.
 This tutorial will show how to display several channels in parallel.

 **Displaying several leads**